openHPI/TeachingTeamGuidelines/docs/bestpractices/recommendedcoursecycles/scheduled/handson.md

 The duration of the course is basically defined by the deadlines of assignemnts and exercises.
 The course material itself is generally available in self-paced mode after the deadlines have passed.

-**Records of Achievement** can be earned during the runtime of the course. **Confirmations of Participation** can be earned during the course runtime and also in self-paced mode.
+**Records of Achievement** can be earned during the runtime of the course. **Confirmations of Participation** can be earned during the course runtime and also in self-paced mode. **Certificates** are not offered in Hands-on courses.

 <br>